 How do you drink your cuppa?
 Bulletproof coffee?
 So passé!
 Cold brews and pour-overs?
 Zzzzz.
-We’re talking Cannabis coffee, donut-coffee and glitter coffee brewed with magic!
+We’re talking Cannabis coffee, donut-coffee, rainbow coffee and sparkly unicorn tears brewed with magic!

 Hands up who needs a cup of the strong stuff to get you through your morning after another night being woken up by the little darlings?